Last Update: July 22, 2014

-Recent polling conducted by Public Policy Polling and released by the Marijuana Policy Project indicates that over two-thirds of Delaware voters, 68%, support replacing criminal penalties for possession of up to an ounce of marijuana with a $100 civil fine.
-If you are a resident of Delaware, please email your state representative and state senator today and ask them to support this sensible change in policy.
+Recent polling conducted by Public Policy Polling and commissioned by the Marijuana Policy Project found 68% support for replacing Delaware's criminal penalties for possession of up to an ounce of marijuana with a $100 civil fine.
+If you are a resident of Delaware, please email your legislators today and ask them to support this sensible change in policy.

 Removing criminal penalties for marijuana possession is a noncontroversial policy idea that will immediately help address the racial disparity in marijuana arrests as a result of current policies.
 According to the ACLU, this punishment is disproportionately felt by African Americans, who are three times as likely to be arrested in Delaware for marijuana possession than their white neighbors.